BYUHPC/sci-comp-course/readings/mpi.md

 ## MPI I/O

-The MPI datatypes which describe the memory layout of messages are reused to describe the file layout on persistent storage.
+The MPI data types which describe the memory layout of messages are reused to describe the file layout on persistent storage.

 File are opened with `MPI_File_open` and closed with `MPI_File_close`.
 There are various "modes" for opening files.
 This example opens the file in read-only mode.
-If it doesn't exist, `MPI_File_open` will return an error.
+If it doesn't exist, `MPI_File_open` will return an [error](https://www.mcs.anl.gov/research/projects/mpi/mpi-standard/mpi-report-1.1/node148.htm).

 ```c++
 MPI_File handle;